 Trucks are supposed to be well-maintained and safe though that doesn’t mean all commercial fleets follow such practices.
 There are numerous instances where a semi-truck will cause an accident due to malfunctioning brakes, poor windshield wipers, or other fatal maintenance errors that are easily prevented just by frequently checking the vehicle.

-Who May Be Responsible for a Truck Accident?
+Who May Be Responsible for a Truck Collision?

-Commercial truck accidents are often much more complex to litigate than an average automobile accident involving two private parties.
-With a truck collision, multiple parties could be responsible for the accident.
+Commercial truck accidents in Tampa are often much more complex to litigate than an average automobile accident involving two private parties.
+With a large vehicle collision, multiple parties could be responsible for the accident.

 Respondeat Superior is the legal concept that one who hires another to perform some task is responsible for any injuries to third parties caused by the person or entity hired.
 In commercial truck accidents, ultimately, the trucking company that owns the truck and hires the driver has overall responsibility for crashes involving their vehicle and driver.
 The problem may be determining who “owns” the truck.
 Often, the truck may not even be owned by the company whose advertising is printed on the side of the truck.
 The truck and trailer may be leased, possibly by two different companies.
 The driver may be an employee of the leasing company, or he may be an independent contractor hired by the leasing company to drive the shipment.
 The tractor and/or trailer may be maintained by a third party maintenance firm, instead of the work being done by company mechanics.
 Depending on the product the truck is carrying, the company that loaded the truck may be responsible for part of the accident.